xxin1984/Named_Entity_Recognition_Papers/README.md

-# Named_Entity_Recognition_Papers
+# Fine-Grained Named Entity Recognition_Papers
-This is a repo listing some recommended-read papers(including datasets) on Named Entity Recognition, contributed by Xin xin， Yiduo Lai
+This is a repo listing some recommended papers on Fine-Grained Named Entity Recognition, contributed by Xin Xin， Yiduo Lai

 ## Papers List:
 ### Early work: